AlfonsoGuisado/DepthEstimation_ObjectDetection/README.md

-#  Depth & Object Detection; Deep Learning, CNN, Transformers
+#  Depth Estimation with Object Detection; Deep Learning, CNN, Transformers
 Explore how to apply deep learning models to estimate depth and segment moving objects frame by frame in videos.
 A powerful combination of computer vision, transformers, and object segmentation demonstration to enhance 2D scenes with implicit 3D understanding.

 🚩 **Key Features:**